What makes a Culture of Safety Kids’ karate program different?

 There is no one-size-fits all approach to teaching that best supports every child.
-Instead of choosing one method (and seeing which children fall through the cracks), we choose to work individually with each child and their family to assess what is the best class to support their needs.
+Instead of choosing one method (and watching while some children fall through the cracks), our karate classes for kids allow us to work individually with each child and their family to assess what is the best class to support their needs.

-In addition to increased coordination, fitness, strength, and flexibility, our karate classes support the inner life of your children as well.
-Through Senpai Amy’s background in social work and Senpai Kyren’s background in mindfulness, together we create a space ripe for supporting kids as they practice important life skills: asking for what they need, standing up for others, mindfulness of space, how to handle strong emotions, and more!
+In addition to increased coordination, fitness, strength, and flexibility, our karate classes for kids also support our young students’ inner lives and mental and social development.
+Through Sensei Amy’s background in social work and Senpai Kyren’s background in mindfulness, together we create a space ripe for supporting kids as they practice important life skills: asking for what they need, standing up for others, mindfulness of space, how to handle strong emotions, and more!

 We know that each student is different and may require more (or less) support.
-For this reason, our age/grade divisions are generalities.
-Each ‘program’ has slightly different expectations in terms of what they need to learn to progress in rank and how they show it.
+For this reason, our age/grade divisions are guidelines.
+Each program has slightly different expectations in terms of what they need to learn to progress in rank and how they show it.

-Juniors – Generally best program for 6-year-olds through 2nd grade (1st-2nd grade)
+Juniors – Generally best program for 6-7 year olds (1st-2nd grade)

-Youth – Generally best program for 3rd grade through age 11
+Youth – Generally best program for 8 & 9 year olds.

-Younger Teens – Generally for ages 12-14.
-These classes are held at the same time as evening Adult classes and are done in a format that creates structure for adults older kids, and teens to interact safely and with appropriate boundaries in select classes in fun, and mutually supportive ways.
-Younger Teens have the option of receiving mentorship to become volunteers to support younger kids classes.
-Email for more info about schedule and availability.
+Adult & Teen classes and are done in a format that creates structure for adults and teens to interact safely and with appropriate boundaries in fun, and mutually supportive ways.
+Teens have the option of to become volunteers to support younger kids classes.

-What if I’ve done karate or another martial art before?
+What if my child has done karate or another martial art before?